Saptarshi-ux/ai-agent-customer-sentiment-analyzer/README.md

 Adaptability: This logic can easily be ported to Slack, Discord, or WhatsApp Business for different notification styles.

-### The detailed description of the automated workflow is recorded, and you can seeit  by clicking the file:
+### The detailed description of the automated workflow is recorded, and you can see it by clicking this video:
-* Customer_sentiment_analyzer_recording (It is around 17MB so I think you need to download to see the recording)
+* my youtube video link: https://youtu.be/tmLHSoYK5Qs